iqmo-org/magic_duckdb/README.md

 There are also separate files for drawing explain analyze graphs and formatting (beautifying) SQL.

+## Fun Stuff

+- SQL Formatter: Using the javascript sql-formatter project.
+Requires node/npx.
+- Graphical Explain Analyze: Formats complex explain analyze results using Graphviz.
+Requires both graphviz python module and graphviz binaries in your PATH.
+- AI Suggestions and Fixing: -ai and -aichat route the requests to OpenAI.
+Requires an OpenAI developer key.

 ## Data Formats

 The following formats are supported: